jomarcardoso/accessibility/articles/understanding-web-accessibility.md

 - `aria-label`: to provide a message to be read that complements the experience
 - `aria-expanded`: to indicate that an item has an open menu

-The easiest way to create an accessible page for screen readers is to use native semantic elements as much as possible.
+The easiest way to create an accessible page for screen readers is to use native semantic tags and attributes, such as title, type, for, etc., as much as possible.
 Only use custom components when you or your company are prepared to invest significant effort into ensuring they are accessible.
 Elements like `select`, also known as "combobox", are native accessible elements with all the necessary features for navigation and reading by screen readers.
 If your team decides to create these complex components, I recommend following the official [W3C patterns](https://www.w3.org/WAI/ARIA/apg/patterns/) with instructions and examples of accessible components to follow.

 | Edge vanilla datepicker | Custom W3C datepicker example |
 | ----------------------- | ----------------------------- |